fderuiter/face_stretcher/README.md

 - Visual loading indicators appear while the app detects your face and builds the mesh.
 - Helpful instructions appear the first time you visit so you know how to get started.

+### Manual Crop Fallback

+If automatic face detection fails, a drag-and-zoom cropper lets you manually select the face region before the mesh is generated.

 ## Getting Started

 ### Prerequisites